nibble0101/backend-technologies/README.md

            res.redirect('/');
          });
        ```
-        **More about passport.authenticate**
+        **More about `passport.authenticate`**

-        `passport.authenticate` takes the type of authentication strategy and an optional object.
+        `passport.authenticate` takes the type of authentication strategy and an optional object as arguments.
 The strategy passed as argument must first be configured.

         By default, if authentication fails, Passport will respond with a 401 Unauthorized status, and any additional route handlers will not be invoked.
 If authentication succeeds, the next handler will be invoked and the req.user property will be set to the authenticated user.

         `passport.authenticate` can be passed an object as second argument.
 The second argument can be used for setting `redirect` options, `flash messages`e.t.c
-         - Redirects
+         - **Redirects**

             Redirects are usually issued after authenticating request.
 Below is an illustration of how to issue redirects after authentication:
             ```javascript
                 app.post('/',